n8peace/DayStart/supabase/functions/test-banana-content/README.md

 The function checks for:
 - At least one user in the database
 - User preferences (name, city, state, voice)
-- Today's headlines content
+- Most recent headlines content (not date-specific)
-- Today's markets content
+- Most recent markets content (not date-specific)
-- Today's weather data for the user
+- Current weather data for the user (not date-specific)

 ## Usage